shannonpileggi/code-review-for-analysts/README.md

 Often, these span more than the default print method.
 To see all results, you can use `View()` or `print(n = Inf)`.

-If you want to set up a way to interactively view data frames mid-pipe with a keystroke, [here](https://twitter.com/travisgerke/status/1503385647842799618) is a way to do it with the `breakerofchains` and `shrtcts` packages.

 ```
 # does not work well in Rmarkdown/quarto, can be disruptive when submitting entire scripts